reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 determine how to pull the layout record from a key of `layout + workflow`.
 The `coreWorkflow` is a special case in that it is a workflow with just one step.
 It is essentially the "default" workflow when you hit the home page.

+Also note that:
-Also note that we have other parts that we could substitute without changing our layout.
+1. We have other parts that we could substitute without changing our layout.
 For example we change point our header or footer to a custom template by changing the values for "layoutHeader" or "layoutFooter".
+2. There is a `priority` field on layout objects (with a default value) of `999`.
+When RC goes to render a route/page (as explained above) and more than one layout match is found, this `priority` field is used to determine which one is used.
+Lower values override the default.

 Next: [Customizing Templates](/developer/tutorial/plugin-customizing-templates-4)